Back

 Tapping apps for revenue

 Software for mobile devices may be designed to complement a previous business or a stand-alone startup initiative.
-In both cases a well-considered monetization strategy will be required to separate breakthrough offerings from those that will end up lost in the depths of the App Store.
-For startups this is particularly important, because they have no mother company or some such pumping funds into it.
+In both cases, a well-considered monetization strategy will be required to separate breakthrough offerings from those that will end up lost in the depths of the App Store.
+For startups, this is particularly important because they have no mother company or some such pumping funds into it.

 A working strategy involves choosing a mobile app monetization approach.
 There are a few tried-and-true options commonly used by the best-known applications.
-We have gathered the most widespread methods of iOS apps monetization so that you can decide on the one most appropriate for your project.
+We have gathered the most widespread methods of iOS app monetization so that you can decide on the one most appropriate for your project.

 See also How to attract newbies to the sophisticated investment world with proper UI/UX.
 Purrweb's case